tochman/the_blue_print/chapters/09-2-quality-assurance.md

 ## Setting Up Your Testing Foundation

 Let's start with the basics and build complexity gradually.
-You don't need to become a testing expert overnight—start with simple, high-value tests and expand from there.
+You don't need to become a testing expert overnight.
+Start with simple, high-value tests and expand from there.

 ### Step 1: Understanding What You're Testing {.unnumbered .unlisted}